lgmorand/training-aks-lab1/_entries/02-05 challenge5.md

 #### Create a deployment manifest

-You need a deployment manifest file to deploy your application.
+The application is now in your own container registry so you don't rely on the availability of hub.docker.com.
+Now, you need a deployment manifest file to deploy your application.
 The manifest file allows you to define what type of resource you want to deploy and all the details associated with the workload.

 Kubernetes groups containers into logical structures called pods, which have no intelligence.
 Deployments add the missing intelligence to create your application.

 Create a deployment file, set container port to 80 and set the environment variable `TITLE` to `Hello, this is my first AKS deployment`.
+The application expect to run on port 80 and using 'http'.

 {% collapsible %}